 LUISS University was founded in 1974 by a group of entrepreneurs.
 It is an independent, private university in Rome, Italy.
 LUISS specialises in the Social Sciences.
 To continue, the Luiss educational model combines academic rigour with practical relevance and it also offers students a variety of learning opportunities to develop and refine soft skills such as leadership.
-The Luiss MBA is a full-time course that has a “boutique feel” as it has dedicated career service and personal coaches to world-class professors and friendly staff.
+LUISS University has also founded LUISS Business School for the purpose of delivering post-graduate education The Luiss MBA is a full-time course that has a “boutique feel” as it has dedicated career service and personal coaches to world-class professors and friendly staff.
 This MBA caters to young professionals and even middle-managers.

 5. Catholic University of the Sacred Heart